Gabriel2409/obsidian_notes/Snowflake - Architecture.md

 - A Virtual Warehouse
   - is a named abstraction for a cluster of cloud based compute instances that Snowflake manages.
   - For ex, if we execute `CREATE WAREHOUSE MY_WAREHOUSE WAREHOUSE_SIZE=LARGE;`, behind the scene, AWS would provision EC2 instances.
-  - As Snowflake is a SaaS, we don't have access to the nodes, we can only interact with the abstraction.
+  - As Snowflake is a SaaS, we don't have access to the nodes, we can only interact with the named abstraction.
   - Underlying nodes cooperate in a similar way to [[Shared nothing architecture|shared nothing]] compute clusters with local caching.
   - can be created or removed instantly
   - can be paused or resumed (no billing when paused)